 Departmental changes may be requested during the spring term of the first academic year.
 Students who wish to change departments must apply in writing to the chair of the requested department to do so.
 In addition to a written statement about why they want to transfer, students submit a copy of an unofficial YSPH transcript.
 If the change is approved, the student must submit a change of department form to the Office of Student Affairs.
 Students must be sure to fulfill all course requirements for the new department.
-Change of department forms are available online at http://publichealth.yale.edu/about/gateways/students/mph/mph_academics.
+The change of department form is available on the Student Resources page, under MPH Program, at http://myysph.yale.edu/students.